 When I was cooling off in the shade after the Mass State Triathlon on Sunday, sitting on a folding chair and finishing up my second bottle of water in a matter of minutes, I summed up how I was feeling.
 “I have something I want to talk to you about,” I told Lisa, “but not now.
 I want to get a shower and a meal in me beforehand.”
 I know from past experience that at one point or another during or immediately after a triathlon I have serious doubts.
 Doubts about finishing, about doing a longer one, even about doing another one.
 We did wait for a couple hours, after I had cooled off (literally and metaphorically) before starting in on the big conversation, but we did talk on the ride home about the event itself and about something I’ve been feeling for a while.

 I’m having trouble running.
 I don’t just mean running at a pace I’m comfortable sustaining.
 No, for months—since February or March, actually—I’ve had trouble getting excited about running.
 It’s something I just don’t want to do.
 I used to love running, but now I’d rather not do it all.
+I have a ton of general merchandise which I use for performing exercises like running, but now whenever I think of running, I feel its better just to stay home.
 A couple short years ago, the swim at the beginning of a triathlon filled me with trepidation, and I looked forward to the bike and run.
 Lately, when I’ve been thinking about my events, a dark cloud hangs over the run.
 I know that I’ll do well enough, but I just don’t feel like I’m going to do as well as I’m capable of doing, and (more often than not recently) I don’t.

 Between the low blood sugars that I’ve had when running, the need to walk when I don’t want to (because I’m low, high, or just dead tired), and something else that I can’t quite put my finger on, running is actually something I’m starting to dread.
 Sometime over the last year, lacing up my shoes for a nice run outside has just lost all associations with joy for me.
 Perhaps the winter was too snowy.
 Maybe the spring was too unpredictable blood sugar-wise.
 Maybe I’m bored with the three or four routes I usually use.
 (Ironically, the only outings I really get excited about are the ones where I mindlessly run around the high school track, push a hard tempo, count the laps en español until I get in the required distance, and then turn around for home.)